Deadpool: Deadpool Corps

-In the 12-issue series Deadpool Corps and prequel series Prelude to Deadpool Corps, Deadpool is joined by several alternate versions of himself from different universes to create a super-group.
-Lady Deadpool and Headpool return from their previous appearances in Deadpool: Merc with a Mouth, joined by newcomers Kidpool, a child version of Deadpool who attends Professor X's school, and Dogpool, a dog endowed with Deadpool's familiar healing factor.
-They are later joined by The Champion, going by the name Championpool and a squirrel called Squirrelpool.
-The group was brought together by the Elder of the Universe known as the Contemplator.
-He brought them together to stop the powerful cosmic being known as the Awareness.
-The Awareness absorbed entire worlds, devouring the people's consciousnesses.

 Deadpool Killology

 Deadpool Kills the Marvel Universe

 In the storyline Deadpool Kills the Marvel Universe, the X-Men send Deadpool to a mental hospital for therapy.
 The doctor treating him is actually Psycho-Man in disguise, who attempts to torture and brainwash Deadpool into becoming his personal minion.
 The procedure fails but leaves Deadpool even more mentally unhinged, erasing the "serious" and "Screwball" voices in his head and replacing them with a voice that only wants destruction.
 Under "Evil Voice's" influence, Deadpool develops a more nihilistic world view and as a result, after killing Psycho-Man by repeatedly smashing him against a desk, (and after he burns the hospital by using gasoline) he begins assassinating every superhero and supervillain on Earth, starting with the Fantastic Four and even killing the Watcher, in an apparent attempt to rebel against his comic book creators.
 The book ends with him breaking into the "real" world and confronting the Marvel writers and artists who are writing the book.
 He says to the reader that once he is done with this universe, "I'll find you soon enough."